markshapiro/react-dynamic-content/README.md

 lets see some examples:

-<br/>to start dragging after mousedown/touchstart (which is also the default setting):
+to start dragging after mousedown/touchstart (which is also the default setting):
 ```js
   //returns true if mosuedown or touchstart and starts dragging immediately
   const mousedown = (e, index) => e.type === "mousedown" || e.type === "touchstart";